bertrandmartel/javacard-gradle-plugin/README.md

     * applet [Closure] - for creating an applet inside the CAP
       * className [String] - class of the Applet where install() method is defined. **Required**
       * aid [String] - AID (hex) of the applet.
 Recommended - or set to package aid+i where i is index of the applet definition in the build.xml instruction
-    * libs [Closure] - for linking against external components/libraries, like GPSystem or OPSystem
+    * dependencies [Closure] - for linking against external components/libraries, like GPSystem or OPSystem
+      * local [Closure] local dependencies must include absolute path to exp/jar
         * exps [String] - path to the folder keeping .exp files.
 Required
         * jar [String] - path to the JAR file for compilation.
 Optional - only required if using sources mode and not necessary with classes mode if java code is already compiled
+      * remote [String] remote dependencies (ex: "group:module:1.0").the remote repository (maven repo) must be included in the project

 ## License